 Teachers New to DCPS

-Teachers who are new to DCPS will be placed according to their years of teaching experience:
+Teachers who are new to DCPS (and current staff members who have moved into teaching positions after serving DCPS in other roles)will be placed according to their years of teaching experience:

 ■ 0–1 years of experience: Teacher stage

 ■ 2+ years of experience: Established Teacher stage

 ■ Capital Commitment Fellows: Advanced Teacher stage

 Let’s look at another example.
 Consider a teacher with four years of teaching experience in a neighboring school district who joins DCPS at the start of the 2013–2014 school year.
 Because he has two or more years

 of experience teaching outside of DCPS, he will be placed at the Established Teacher stage at the start of the 2013–2014 school year.